 Northern Lights Cathedral

-The latest addition to the Northern Lights city of Alta is the cathedral.
 The Northern Lights Cathedral is a modern cathedral in a modern city, as elegant as the Northern Lights themselves.
 The Link firm of architects in Stavanger designed the cathedral which is shaped like a spiral coiling upwards towards the building's clock tower.
 The Northern Lights provided one of the sources of inspiration for the design which, when observed from all angles, gives the appearance of cascading waves, just like the Northern Lights.
 The cathedral was consecrated on 10 February 2013.